willowcheng/willowcheng.github.io/_projects/bumpn.md

         <p>The prototype shown on the right is what I made for interest as Moe is asking for better sign in and sign up workflow.
         I was interested in Sketch at that moment, and found several good templates from <a href="http://www.sketchappsources.com">SketchAppSources</a>.</p>
         <p>In addition to development and design, I learned a lot from Marc who has strong ability of learning.
 He is the core technique guy and responsible for backend/Android development.</p>
         <p>Interested in the app?
-Give a try to this startup company (you should be able to see the new user interface done mostly by me)!</p>
+Give a try to this startup company (you should be able to see the new user interface done mostly by me :sunglasses:)!</p>
         <a class="download badge" href="https://itunes.apple.com/ca/app/bumpn-hearts-filters/id938356857?mt=8"><img src="/assets/img/app-store-download.svg"/></a>
         <a class="download badge" href="https://play.google.com/store/apps/details?id=com.bumpninc.bumpn"><img src="/assets/img/google-play-download.svg"/></a>
     </div>